Skip to main content

 Remove a tick as soon as possible to help prevent getting Lyme disease.

-1. Grip the tick as close to your skin as possible using tweezers that won't crush it, or a tick-removal tool.
+1. Grip the tick as close to your skin as possible using tweezers that will not crush it, or a tick-removal tool.

-2. Slowly pull the tick away from your skin, taking care not to crush the tick or leave its mouth in your skin.
+2. Slowly pull the tick away from your skin.
+Take care not to crush the tick or leave its mouth in your skin.

 3. Wash your skin with water and soap.